A coherent categorification of the based ring of the lowest two-sided cell: Functions and algebras

 Steinberg showed in \cite{St} that $K_{\tilde{T}}(\pt)$ is a free $K_{\tilde{G}}(\pt)$ module with basis $\{x_w\}_{w\in W}$.
-Under the isomorphism $K_{T}(\pt)\simeq K_{\tilde{G}}(\Bb^\heart)$, the $x_w$ define an $K_{\tilde{G}}(\pt)$- basis $\{\Ff_w\}_w$ of the latter ring, where $\Ff_w=\Oo_{\Bb^\heart}(x_w)$, and \cite{KLDeligneLanglands} show that the natural pairing
+Under the isomorphism $K_0(\pt/T)\simeq K_0(\Bb^\heart/\tilde{G})$, the $x_w$ define an $K_{0}(\pt/\tilde{G})$-basis $\{\Ff_w\}_w$ of the latter ring, where $\Ff_w=\Oo_{\Bb^\heart}(x_w)$, and \cite{KLDeligneLanglands} show that the natural pairing

 is nondegenerate.
-While the dual basis is employed often in the literature starting from \textit{loc. cit.}, we are not aware of an explicit description of it.
+While the dual basis is often employed in the literature starting from \textit{loc. cit.}, we are not aware of an explicit description of it.
 We provide one here in very low rank cases in type $A$.
-The lack of a description in other cases of the dual basis elements as classes in $K$-theory of some natural objects of $\Coh_{\tilde{G}}(\Bb^\heart)$ is the only obstruction to proving Proposition \ref{prop multiplication of sheaves tee_w}. \begin{lem} Let $\tilde{G}=\SL_2$ or $\SL_3$.
+The lack of a description in other cases of the dual basis elements as classes in $K$-theory of some natural objects of $\Coh(\Bb^\heart/\tilde{G})$ is the only obstruction to proving Proposition \ref{prop multiplication of sheaves tee_w} in greater generality. \begin{lem} Let $\tilde{G}=\SL_2$ or $\SL_3$.
 The collection $\Gg_w=\Oo(y_w)[\ell(w)]$, where